matrix-io/iot-fuse-2020-workshop/Prerequisites.md

 # 2. Connect The Raspberry Pi To Your Network

 Once flashed, reinsert the Micro SD Card into your computer.
 A volume named `boot` should appear.
-The next step will have you add your WiFi configuration into this volume.
+This step will have you add your WiFi configuration into this volume.

-### 2. WiFi Configuration
 >**Your Pi must be on the same network as your personal computer.**

 >**This step can be skipped if your Raspberry Pi has an ethernet connection.**